Selecting Candidates for the Project

 Training in Oral History

-Review training materials on the nature, ethics, and techniques of the oral history interview.
-Do not proceed with an interview until you have completed training equivalent to the basic certificate awarded by the Baylor University Institute for Oral History.
+Review training materials on the nature, ethics, legal aspects, practical techniques and technology of the oral history interview.
+Consider obtaining training equivalent to the basic certificate awarded by the Baylor University Institute for Oral History.
 The general editors of this project will provide training suitable for this project if you have not obtained it elsewhere.
 That training goes beyond what can be provided in this Manual.

 Study the Narrator